apollographql/apollo-client/docs/source/basics/setup.md

 `ApolloClient` has some other options which control the behavior of the client, and we'll see examples of their use throughout this guide.

-<h2 id="creating-provider">Creating a provider</h2>
+<h3 id="creating-provider">Creating a provider</h3>

-To connect your client instance to your component tree, use an `ApolloProvider` component.
-We suggest putting the `ApolloProvider` somewhere high in your view hierarchy, above any places where you need to access GraphQL data.
+To connect your client to your component tree, use an `ApolloProvider` component.
+We suggest putting the `ApolloProvider` somewhere high in your app, above any places where you need to access GraphQL data.
 For example, it could be outside of your root route component if you're using React Router.

 ```js
 import { ApolloProvider } from 'react-apollo';